jamesray1/alexandria/README.md

 The burning of the Library of Alexandria, including the incalculable loss of ancient works, has become a symbol of the irretrievable loss of public knowledge.

+This repository is an attempt to rebuild a digital version of this library for everything blockchain related.

 ## Contribute

 There are many papers and resources missing.
 Help us improve.